 Java was developed by James Gosling in 1995.
-Today one of the widely used mobile operating systems, Android and Big Data framework, Hadoop runs with it.
-Top tech company’s like IBM supports Java on all their major platforms, running its mainframe, COBOL though it is not specifically dedicated to Java programming.
-According to a recent survey by BMC Software Inc., among 1,200 mainframe users, 93% confirmed that their Java usage is growing and 46% acknowledged that their rate Java usage in mainframe is increasing 10% per year.
+Today one of the widely used mobile operating systems, Android, and Big Data framework, Hadoop, runs with it.
+Top tech companies like IBM supports Java on all their major platforms, running its mainframe, COBOL though it is not specifically dedicated to Java programming.
+According to a recent survey by BMC Software Inc., among 1,200 mainframe users, 93% confirmed that their Java usage is growing, and 46% acknowledged that their rate of Java usage in mainframe is increasing by 10% per year.

-The programming language provides a wide range of possibilities for software development to big programming enterprises as well as small startups, mainly because it is open-source, high performance, and stable.
-From game engines to mobile apps, datacenters to the Internet, Java is used everywhere.
-It is implemented by popular Apps based organizations like Uber, business and employment-focused company’s like LinkedIn, and eCommerce company, eBay.
+The programming language provides a wide range of possibilities for software development to big programming enterprises as well as small startups, mainly because it is open-source, high-performance, and stable.
+Java is used everywhere, from game engines to mobile apps to data centers to the Internet.
+It is implemented by popular Apps based organizations like Uber, business and employment-focused companies like LinkedIn, and eCommerce company, eBay.

 How relevant will be Java in the future?

 If we go by the lifecycle and age of Fortran, then Java has many more years off to live and it is still at the nascent phase.
 But if we try to predict the relevance in comparison to its present stature, as the programming language is the backbone of the Enterprise computing world, then also there is no tough competition, at least not now.

 What do ratings say?

 Ratings help us understand the current usage and demand of Java.
 According to the Tiobe index May 2017 rating, Java tops the chart with a rating of 14.6%, double what is the next contender C got, 7.002%.
 In the row stand third is C++ with a rating of 4.751%.

 Now that you have got the idea of how Java is losing grounds but still ranks on top, it is apparent that it will take years to replace Java until a new disruptive technology sweeps its way.
 But again usage of Java is so widespread that it has fair chances of gaining ground again.